bfmengnu/CS496-DL-for-Proctitioner/README.md

-# CS496-DL-for-Proctitioner
+# CS496-DL-for-Practitioner
-This is course project for CS496
+This is course project for CS496: Deep Learning for Practitioner

 The link to the paper of my interest: https://arxiv.org/pdf/1706.03762.pdf